spencertipping/wumber/design/symbolic.md

 to calculate max and min.

+## Short-term roadmap
+I want to get things working enough to implement some FEA domains, so let's get `SymExpr` to an MVP.

+1. Roll back functions-as-containers and use `sym_apply` to locally normalize polynomial terms.
+Let's have `sym_apply` do some input checking.
+2. Apply simple inverses and try poly-expanding any bivariant terms.
+3. Redo `ConstraintSimplify` to work incrementally.
+4. Implement symbolic partial derivatives.
+5. Port JIT stuff, adding vector-output support.

 ## Use cases
 1. Constructing values, some of which refer to `var` quantities
 2. Fast algebraic constraint simplification